learn-co-curriculum/phase-0-pac-3-intro/README.md

 or `if image_url == nil`.

-To have code that is easy to read, debug, and maintain, we need to bundle collections of atomic activities into paragraphs that do work &mdash; methods.
+To have code that is easy to read, debug, and maintain, we need to bundle collections of atomic activities into "code paragraphs" that do work.
+Ruby calls these "methods."

 ## Abstraction